Professor of English

 Paul Willis has taught at Westmont since 1988.
 He was born in Fullerton, CA, and grew up in Corvallis, OR.
 After majoring in Biblical Studies at Wheaton College, he took an MA and a PhD in English at Washington State University.
 Before coming to Westmont, he taught at Whitworth College in Spokane, WA, and at Houghton College in Houghton, NY.

-His wife, Sharon, is an RN at the Health Center here at Westmont, and they have two grown children.
+His wife, Sharon, is a Nurse Practitioner at the Health Center here at Westmont, and they have two grown children.
 Paul and his wife like to backpack in the Sierra, and they in fact met on a winter mountaineering trip in Yosemite.
 One thing he enjoys about Santa Barbara County is the wilderness of the San Rafael Mountains.